Isy89/LBF/docs/source/learn_about_lbf.rst

 * ***plot_signal***: plot the final signal
 * ***save_signal***: save the final signal

-LBFextracts provides also CLIhooks which allow the automatic integration of all the plugins with LBFextract cli and tui interfaces.
+LBFextracts provides also CLIhooks which, if provided, allow the automatic integration of all the plugins with LBFextract Command Line Interface (CLI) and Terminal User Interface (TUI).

 installation
 ------------